 What is CSUN EOP?

-The Educational Opportunity Programs (EOP) at California State University, Northridge designs, administers, and supports programs that deliver access and retention services to CSUN students.
-EOP provides services to historically low-income, educationally disadvantaged, first-generation college students; a population that not only reflects the diversity of CSUN’s feeder communities but also the diversity of the University itself.
+The Educational Opportunity Programs (EOP) at California State University, Northridge provides access and retention services to highly motivated, historically low-income, educationally disadvantaged, first-generation college students; a population that not only reflects the diversity of CSUN’s feeder communities but also the diversity of the University itself. who meet CSU criteria or may require special admissions consideration.

-• Assistance in completing CSU Mentor & EOP applications for prospective applicants
+• Assistance in completing CSU Mentor & EOP applications.

 • Student engagement